WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Methodology

-For identifying coding categories, we followed \cite{bandy_problematic_2021}.
-The first author developed the initial codebook based on their knowledge of relevant scholarship and the categories from \cite{bandy_problematic_2021}.
+For identifying coding categories, we followed and expanded \cite{bandy_problematic_2021}.
+The first author developed the initial codebook based on their knowledge of relevant scholarship, and the categories from \cite{bandy_problematic_2021}.
 Then, the codebook was refined through discussions with the second author, who also possesses extensive knowledge of the field.
-Next, we describe each category in detail.
+Next, we describe each category and the reasoning behind it in detail.